yanrpi/bmed-4460-6460/README.md

-# BMED4460/6460
+# BMED 4460/6460
-Source Code for the Course of Biological Image Analysis
+Python Code for the Course of Biological Image Analysis